 1. Invest in a travel pillow.
 They’re less bulky than your regular pillow and specially designed for use in cramped quarters.
 Your neck and back will thank you.

 2. Opt for loose-fitting clothing.
-You don’t need to wear your pajamas, but choosing comfortable khakis or even sweatpants instead of a fitted business suit will help you relax.
+You don’t need to wear your pajamas, but choosing comfortable jeans or even sweatpants will help you relax.
 And remember, you can always change once the plane lands.

 3. See if you can upgrade.
 Airlines occasionally will bump people up from coach into the more spacious first or business classes where you can stretch out a bit more.
 It couldn’t hurt to ask!